Wedding Terms For Couples

 The general rule under copyright law is that the creator of an image (the photographer) owns all rights to it.
 However, that rule can be modified by contract.
 Modifications could include restrictions on what the photographer can do with the photos and permission for you to use the photos (if you create albums or prints yourself).
 Most photographers today share usage / print rights with the client, which is all that you will need to share your photos.
 This means the photographer can still use the photos for marketing purposes.
 Even though you have shared usage / right to print, you still do not own photos.
 Essentially the photographer releases the rights to your photos for downloads and printing, but does not release the right to profit from them.
 So you cannot sell the photos (using them for commercial use).
 This is something that you can inquire about from your photographer, but the fee is rather hefty.
 You can read more about photography copyright law at The U.S. Copyright Office.
 The LawTog also has some good resources.

-Generally, this means a fee for booking the photographer’s time.
-What’s included varies by photographer, as sometimes this includes digital files or products, and some photographers don’t include anything with their session fee.
-If there is a separate price for their services and another fee for products, this means you hiring the photographer for your wedding day, and you’ll have to purchase digital files, prints, and albums separately.
+Generally, a session fee is what you’ll pay for booking time with the photographer.
+What’s included varies by photographer, as sometimes this includes digital files of your images or printed products, and some photographers don’t include anything with their session fee.
+If there is a separate price for their services and another fee for products, this means you hiring the photographer to photograph your wedding only, and you’ll have to purchase digital image files, prints, and photo albums a la carte.

 Second Photographer/Shooter or Assistant